 The Week 1 NFL main slate kicks off on Sunday, September 12th at 1 p.m.
 ET.

-In this piece, I highlight running backs who stand out in our large suite of analytical fantasy tools, most specifically, our FantasyLabs Player Models.
-While the models are built for DFS contests, this is an all-purpose fantasy article with actionable information for all formats.
+In this piece, I highlight wide receivers who stand out in our large suite of analytical fantasy tools, most specifically, our FantasyLabs Player Models.
+While the Models are built for DFS contests, this is an all-purpose fantasy article with actionable information for all formats.

-There are three backs atop the individual Pro Models that Jonathan Bales, Peter Jennings (CSURAM88), Sean Koerner, Chris Raybon, and Ryan Hodge have constructed.
+There are five wide receivers atop the individual Pro Models constructed by Jonathan Bales, Peter Jennings (CSURAM88), Sean Koerner, Chris Raybon, and Ryan Hodge.

-We’ll discuss why these three are popping in our models, as well as take a look at some other running backs with week-winning upside and some value plays for the cash game players out there.
+We’ll discuss why these five are popping in our models, as well as take a look at some other WRs with week-winning upside and some value plays for the cash game players out there.